cashubtc/awesome-cashu/README.md

 - [Cashcrab](https://github.com/thesimplekid/cashcrab) is a Cashu wallet with a flutter UI and with as much logic as possible in rust using [cashu-crab](https://github.com/thesimplekid/cashu-crab) with nostr integration for contacts and messaging.
 - [cashu-client](https://github.com/thunderbiscuit/cashu-client) is a Cashu client library in Kotlin.
 - [cashu-bdhke-kmp](https://github.com/gandlafbtc/cashu-bdhke-kmp) is a Kotlin library that implements the basic cryptographic blinded signature scheme.
+- [Cashu faucet](https://www.gandlaf.com/faucet/anarchy) allows you to deposit and withdraw Cashu tokens from a web interface.
+Read the code [here](https://github.com/gandlafbtc/cashu-faucet).